viamrobotics/docs/docs/manage/remotes.md

 ### Configure a remote

-To establish a remote connection between parts of two different robots, configure a `remote`.
+To establish a connection between a part of one robot and a part of a second robot, configure a `remote` on the first robot's part.

 1. Go to the Viam app robot page of the robot part to which you wish to establish the remote.
    This is the robot part whose resources will be accessible to the other robot part.